 Treatment of Acne

-People use it for the treatment of acne.
-By adding fenugreek oil with jojoba oil people use it for acne by massage this mixture on the face and skin affected with acne pimples.
-This mixture reduces the inflammation and redness around the pimples and also gets rid of the swelling and pain which comes along with these pimples.
-This mixture of fenugreek oil and jojoba oil is also good for the prevention of blackheads.
+People use it for treatment of acne.
+By adding fenugreek oil with jojoba oil people use it by massaging this mixture on the face and skin affected with acne pimples.
+This mixture reduces inflammation and redness around the pimples and also gets rid of swelling and pain which comes along with these pimples.
+This mixture of fenugreek oil and jojoba oil is also good for prevention of blackheads.
 Blackheads are formed by oxidation and fenugreek oil being an antioxidant prevents the pimples from oxidizing and creating permanent marks in the face.

-Fenugreek is yellow coloured see and is bitter in taste and is widely used for flavour and nutrition in food.
+Fenugreek is yellow coloured seed and is bitter in taste and is widely used for flavour and nutrition in food.
 Fenugreek is nutritionally rich in potassium, magnesium, calcium and phosphorus.
 It has a good amount of iron and sodium with small amounts of zinc, copper, manganese and selenium.
-Fenugreek is rich in vitamin C and other vitamins like vitamin A, B6, thiamine, niacin, folate and riboflavin.
-The caloric content of fenugreek sees is quite rich and 100 grams of fenugreek has 323 calories and calories from fat are 54.
-Fenugreek has the power to cure constipation, diabetes, digestive tract irritation, leg ulcers, muscle pain, TB, wounds, indigestion, lack of appetite, gout, inflamed lymph glands and it also have the ability to lower blood pressure.
+Fenugreek is rich in Vitamin C and other vitamins like Vitamin A, B6, thiamine, niacin, folate and riboflavin.
+The caloric content of fenugreek seed is quite rich and 100 grams of fenugreek has 323 calories and calories from fat are 54.
+Fenugreek has the power to cure constipation, diabetes, digestive tract irritation, leg ulcers, muscle pain, TB, wounds, indigestion, lack of appetite, gout, inflamed lymph glands and it also has the ability to lower blood pressure.

 The plant of fenugreek or trigonella foenum-graecum is an annual plant belonging to the family of Fabaceae and it has leaves consisting of three small obovate to oblong leaflets.
-Fenugreek is cultivated all over the world as semiarid crop and the seeds are used as a regular ingredient in Indian dishes.
-The major countries where fenugreek is being produces are India, Afghanistan, Pakistan, Nepal, Iran, Argentina, Bangladesh, Egypt, Spain, Morocco and Turkey.
-Out of these India is the largest producer and Rajasthan, Gujarat, Uttar Pradesh, Uttarakhand, Madhya Pradesh, Maharashtra, Haryana and Punjab are the major states producing Fenugreek.
+Fenugreek is cultivated all over the world as semi-arid crop and the seeds are used as a regular ingredient in Indian dishes.
+The major countries where fenugreek is produced are India, Afghanistan, Pakistan, Nepal, Iran, Argentina, Bangladesh, Egypt, Spain, Morocco and Turkey.
+Out of these, India is the largest producer and Rajasthan, Gujarat, Uttar Pradesh, Uttarakhand, Madhya Pradesh, Maharashtra, Haryana and Punjab are the major states producing Fenugreek.

 Fenugreek oil is ideal for getting rid of boils and other health conditions like carbuncles, furuncles, cysts, ingrown hair and folliculitis.
 The oil is great for irritated skin due to environmental stress.
-It is ideal for dry skin, harsh cold weather or some allergen which makes the skin irritated.
+It is ideal for dry skin, harsh cold weather or some allergen which causes skin irritation.
 A mix of fenugreek oil and olive oil provides relief from swelling like that of hives and itching.
-Fenigreek oil is an excellent addition to the massage treatment and it can be added to massage oils like almond oil and massaged on the skin.
-A massage with this mix of oil soothes the skin, relieves inflammation and makes the skin fare better.
+Fenigreek oil is an excellent addition to massage treatment and it can be added to massage oils like almond oil and massaged on the skin.
+A massage with this mix of oil soothes skin, relieves inflammation and makes skin fare better.